Yulia Putintseva: 2022: WTA 1000 quarterfinal, third top-3 win

-Putintseva started her 2022 season at the Australian Open.
-Ranked world No. 42, she lost in the first round to Harmony Tan.
-In February, she played at the Dubai Tennis Championships where she was defeated in the final round of qualifying by Markéta Vondroušová.
-In Doha, she fell in the first round to 12th seed and two-time champion Victoria Azarenka, despite having a match point in the third set.
+Putintseva started her 2022 season at the Australian Open ranked world No. 42, and lost in the first round to Harmony Tan.
+In February, she played at Dubai where she was defeated in the final round of qualifying by Markéta Vondroušová.
+In Doha, she fell in the first round to 12th seed and two-time champion, Victoria Azarenka, despite having a match point in the third set.
 At the Indian Wells Open, she was eliminated in the second round by 31st seed Viktorija Golubic.
 At the Miami Open, she reached the third round where she lost to fifth seed Paula Badosa.

 Putintseva began clay-court season at the Charleston Open where she lost in the second round to 15th seed and eventual semifinalist, Amanda Anisimova.
-Playing for Kazakhstan in the Billie Jean King Cup against Germany, Putintseva played one match and won over Angelique Kerber, in three sets.
-In the end, Kazakhstan won the tie over Germany 3-1.
+Playing for Kazakhstan in the Billie Jean King Cup against Germany, Putintseva played one match which she won over Angelique Kerber, in three sets.
+In the end, Kazakhstan won the tie over Germany 3–1.
 At the İstanbul Cup, she upset sixth seed Ajla Tomljanović, in the quarterfinals.
-She lost in the semifinals to qualifier Anastasia Potapova.
+She lost in the semifinals to qualifier and eventual champion, Anastasia Potapova.
 In Madrid, she was beaten in the second round by 14th seed Coco Gauff.
 Getting past qualifying at the Italian Open, Putintseva upset world No. 10 and eighth seed, Garbiñe Muguruza, in the second round for her ninth career top-ten win.
-She lost in the third round to world No. 7, ninth seed, and eventual finalist, Ons Jabeur.
+She lost in the third round to world No. 7 and eventual finalist, Ons Jabeur.
 Ranked world No. 37 at the French Open, she was defeated in the second round by 28th seed Camila Giorgi.

 Seeded 16th at the Eastbourne International, Putintseva was ousted from the tournament in the third round by Anhelina Kalinina.
 Seeded 27th at Wimbledon, she lost in the first round to Alizé Cornet.

-At the Canadian Open, she reached only her second quarterfinal at a WTA 1000 level defeating fourth seed and world No. 3, Paula Badosa, by retirement, and Alison Riske.
-At the same tournament, she also reached quarterfinals in doubles, partnering Sofia Kenin and defeating sixth seeds Jelena Ostapenko and Lyudmyla Kichenok.
+At the Canadian Open, she reached only her second quarterfinal at the WTA 1000-level defeating fourth seed and world No. 3, Paula Badosa, by retirement and Alison Riske.
+At the same tournament, she also reached the quarterfinals in doubles, partnering Sofia Kenin and defeating sixth seeds Jelena Ostapenko and Lyudmyla Kichenok.

-2023

-Putintseva started her 2023 season at the Hobart International by reaching the quarterfinals.
-At the Australian Open, she lost in the second round to Karolína Plíšková, in straight sets.

-At the Abu Dhabi Open, she qualified into the main draw where she reached the second round defeating Bianca Andreescu but lost after more than a three-hour battle with Beatriz Haddad Maia in a three set match with two tiebreaks.